deepakg/sequel-pro-in-query/readme.md

 Installation:
 -------------
-Clone this repository and double-click the the CopyAsIN.spbundle file.
+Clone this repository (or download it as a zip file) and double-click the the CopyAsIN.spbundle file.
 This should launch Sequel Pro and take care of the installation automatically.

 Usage:
 ------